 Coconut Grove is the oldest neighborhood in the metropolis, and that can be seen in many buildings that date from the early 1900s.
 This bike and the pedestrian-friendly spot is influenced by Bahamian culture.
 Even though the community itself dates back to the late 1800s, modern buildings make it hip and current.

 The Grove is home to several outdoor events and festivals, the most famous one being the Arts Festival.
 Others include King Mango Strut and Goombay Festival that celebrates Bahamian culture, food, and music.

-Before you even begin thinking about hiring moving services, questions like how to make friends in a new city might cross your mind once or twice.
+Before you even begin thinking about changing the address and hiring moving services, questions like how to make friends in a new city might cross your mind once or twice.
 You are in luck; Coconut Grove has excellent restaurants where you can invite colleagues or neighbors to grab a drink or a bite.
 Go over to Mayfair Kitchen, Glass & Vine, or LoKal, the restaurant that runs on 100% renewable energy.

 South Beach Is One of the Best Neighborhoods in Miami for Entertainment

 SoBo, how locals call it, is an entertainment hotspot, no matter the time of the day.
 If you want to have some fun, this is the place for you.
 From nightclubs and restaurants to hotels and boutiques, this area attracts not only Americans but foreigners as well.